 These cute diving ducks are easy to identify but may be difficult to spot due to their habit of spending a lot of time foraging and eating underwater.
 They are small but have large heads by comparison.
 The males are primarily white but feature iridescent feathers on the face and a black or dark brown back.
 Females are brown or tan with a darker head and a white patch on the cheek.

 Buffleheads only overwinter in Arkansas, so you’re unlikely to come across a nest.
-When they nest, they lay their eggs in some hollow or nesting box.
+When they nest, they lay their eggs in a hollow or nesting box.
 They tend to be one of the quieter duck species, although the males do sometimes make a squeaking, whistling sound.

 This large diving duck is pretty unmistakable, with its wedge-shaped head and steep, sloping forehead.
 Females tend to be dull brown or tan with darker brown on the breast and head.
 Males also have dull brown or tan bodies, but tend to have cinnamon or reddish-brown heads.
 Males have red eyes, while females have black eyes.